milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                {:x "500px" :w "400px" :col "#FFAAFF" :txt "FOUR"}])
 ```

-let's create the function that generates a card based on a data structure item
+Let's create a function that generates a card based on a data structure item.

 ```
 (defn card [ data ]